 Use a trellis to hide a shed

 Want your shed to blend in with the garden aesthetics?
 You’re in luck!
 Fit a trellis panel to the sides of the shed and/or the door.
-From there, you can attach a climbing plant to grow around the shed or even attach hanging plants to beautify the trellis further and add more privacy to the shed.
+From there, you can attach a climbing plant to grow around the shed or even attach hanging plants to beautify the trellis and add more privacy to the shed.

 Garden fence trellis ideas